jtbrown6/ocp4-metal-install/k3s-ubuntu-lab/setup_guide.md

 MetalLB is now installed and configured.
 When you create a Kubernetes Service of `Type=LoadBalancer`, MetalLB will automatically assign it an available IP from the `192.168.10.100-192.168.10.150` range, and the MetalLB speakers will make that IP reachable on your `192.168.10.0/24` network segment.
 The next part will cover deploying a sample application and configuring DNS/Certificates.
 ---

-## Part 7: Deploy Application, Configure DNS & Certificates
+## Part 7: Deploy Nginx Ingress & Sample Application

-With the cluster infrastructure (K3s, HAProxy, MetalLB) in place, let's deploy a sample application (Grafana) and make it securely accessible from your main LAN using its hostname (`grafana.komebacklabs.lan`).
+With the cluster infrastructure (K3s, HAProxy, MetalLB) in place, and having disabled the default Traefik ingress during K3s installation, we will now install the Nginx Ingress Controller.
+Afterwards, we'll deploy a sample application (Grafana) and make it securely accessible from your main LAN using its hostname (`grafana.komebacklabs.lan`) via Nginx Ingress.

-**Objective:** Deploy Grafana, expose it via a MetalLB LoadBalancer IP, configure Pi-hole DNS, create a TLS secret from custom certificates, and enable TLS termination within the cluster.
+**Objective:** Install Nginx Ingress Controller, deploy Grafana, expose Grafana via Nginx Ingress using a MetalLB LoadBalancer IP for the controller, configure Pi-hole DNS, create a TLS secret, and enable TLS termination via Nginx Ingress.

 **Prerequisites:**

-*   Working K3s cluster with MetalLB configured (Part 6 completed).
+*   Working K3s cluster with Traefik disabled and MetalLB configured (Part 6 completed).
 *   `kubectl` access configured.
+*   Helm installed on your client machine.
 *   Access to your Pi-hole admin interface.
 *   Your custom certificate files for `grafana.komebacklabs.lan` (e.g., `grafana.crt`, `grafana.key`) and the Root CA certificate (`ca.crt`) available on your client machine.

+### Step 7.1: Install Nginx Ingress Controller

+We will install the official Nginx Ingress Controller using its Helm chart.
+This controller will create a `LoadBalancer` service that gets an IP from MetalLB, becoming the entry point for HTTP/HTTPS traffic into the cluster (forwarded by HAProxy).

+1.  **Add Nginx Ingress Helm Repository:**
+    ```bash
+    # On your client machine
+    helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx
+    helm repo update
+    ```

+2.  **Install the Helm Chart:**
+    ```bash
+    # On your client machine
+    helm install nginx-ingress ingress-nginx/ingress-nginx \
+      --namespace ingress-nginx \
+      --create-namespace \
+      --set controller.service.type=LoadBalancer
+    ```
+    *   **Explanation:**
+        *   `helm install nginx-ingress ...`: Installs the chart with the release name `nginx-ingress`.
+        *   `--namespace ingress-nginx --create-namespace`: Installs the controller into its own dedicated namespace.
+        *   `--set controller.service.type=LoadBalancer`: Explicitly tells the chart to create a `LoadBalancer` type service for the controller.
+MetalLB will assign an IP to this service.

+3.  **Verify Nginx Ingress Installation:** Wait a few moments for the pods and service to be ready.
+    ```bash
+    # Check pods in the ingress-nginx namespace
+    kubectl get pods -n ingress-nginx -w

+    # Check the service and note its EXTERNAL-IP
+    kubectl get svc -n ingress-nginx nginx-ingress-ingress-nginx-controller -w
+    ```
+    Wait until the pods are `Running` and the `nginx-ingress-ingress-nginx-controller` service has an `EXTERNAL-IP` assigned from your MetalLB pool (e.g., `192.168.10.101`). **Make a note of this specific IP address.** Press Ctrl+C to exit the watches.

+4.  **(Recommended) Update HAProxy Backend:** For optimal routing, update your HAProxy configuration (`/etc/haproxy/haproxy.cfg` on `k8-svc`) so that the `http_ingress_backend` and `https_ingress_backend` sections point to the **EXTERNAL-IP** and corresponding ports (80/443) of the `nginx-ingress-ingress-nginx-controller` service you just noted, instead of pointing directly to worker nodes.
+    *   Example change in `haproxy.cfg` (replace `192.168.10.101` with the actual Nginx LoadBalancer IP):
+        ```cfg
+        backend http_ingress_backend
+            mode tcp
+            balance source
+            # Point to the Nginx Ingress Controller LoadBalancer Service IP
+            server nginx-ingress-lb 192.168.10.101:80 check

+        backend https_ingress_backend
+            mode tcp
+            balance source
+            # Point to the Nginx Ingress Controller LoadBalancer Service IP
+            server nginx-ingress-lb 192.168.10.101:443 check
+        ```
+    *   After editing `haproxy.cfg`, reload HAProxy: `sudo systemctl reload haproxy` on `k8-svc`.
+    *   *Note: While pointing HAProxy directly to worker nodes might work initially if Nginx pods land there, pointing to the stable LoadBalancer IP is more reliable.*

-### Step 7.1: Deploy Grafana (Example Application)
+### Step 7.2: Deploy Grafana (Example Application)

-We'll deploy Grafana using a simple Deployment and Service manifest.
-For production, using the official Helm chart is recommended, but this illustrates the core concepts.
+This step remains largely the same, deploying Grafana and its internal `ClusterIP` service.

-1.  **Create Grafana Manifest (`grafana-deployment.yaml`):** Create this file on your client machine.
+1.  **Create Grafana Manifest (`grafana-deployment.yaml`):** Create this file on your client machine. *Note: The Service type is now `ClusterIP` as Nginx Ingress will handle external exposure.*

     ```yaml
     # grafana-deployment.yaml